 Needle and thread is a late successional perennial bunchgrass that grows in association with a number of species.
-It is a component of climax grassland communities.
+It is a component of climax communities, but it acts as an increaser in response to disturbance.
 Coupland and Johnson (1965) found that the roots were concentrated in the top 60 cm, but were able to reach a depth of 110 cm depending on subsoil texture.
-Stipa Comata is considered a tall grass with respect to plant community structure and requires a stable/balanced soil environment.